 Communicate their desire to drop the course to an employee or faculty member, other than the Registrar (or his or her assistant).

-If a student stops attending, then the Registrar will apply the Student Attendance Policy to determine the last date of attendance, and will assign the notation WF (Withdrawal-Fail) to the student’s record.
+If a student stops attending, then the Registrar will apply the Student Attendance Policy to determine the last date of attendance and will assign the notation WF (Withdrawal-Fail) to the student’s record.
 Students who do not use the Withdrawal Drop Form are not eligible to receive any refunds.

 Taking Courses for Audit/Personal Enrichment